strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 !br20 - Australian Government Mental Health Response to Bushfire
 ----------------------------------------------------------------

+PHNs in fire affected communities are funded through the *Australian Government Mental Health Response to Bushfire Trauma* to deliver services including:

+  * Front line emergency distress and trauma counselling, with up to 10 free mental health support sessions for individuals, families and emergency services personnel
+  * ‘Surge capacity’ mental health services to individuals and families who are affected, and
+  * Increased demand for headspace sites in fire affected areas.

+The reserved Episode tag ``!br20`` is designed to capture this funded service activity in the PMHC MDS.

+Both new and existing clients are in scope of the reporting changes.

 .. _br20-funded-PHNS:

 PHNs who received funding through the Australian Government Mental Health Response to Bushfire Trauma